-Sawsan Tabazah is a freelance reporter for The Jordan Times, Jordan’s only daily issued in English Language.
+Sawsan Tabazah is a freelance reporter in Jordan.
 Sawsan started her career as a journalist in May 2016 after she graduated from the University of Jordan with BA degree in Applied English.
 Her main journalistic interests are women, youth and human rights causes.

 The Ethical Journalism Network is partnering with the ILO to deliver the fellowship.

 The fellowship is being implemented as part of the International Labour Organisations’ Regional Fair Migration Project in the Middle East (FAIRWAY).

 The ILO Migration Journalism Fellowship Programme is funded by the Swiss Agency for Development and Cooperation.